ianyfan/alevel/physics/specification.md

 1.2.2
 1 The electron volt
-2 Ionisation and excitation; understanding of ionisation and excitation in the fluorescent tube
+2 Ionisation and excitation
+\ Understanding of ionisation and excitation in the fluorescent tube

 1.2.3
 1 Line spectra (e.g. of atomic hydrogen) as evidence of transitions between discrete energy levels in atoms